 Optimus: A human concept.
 One I have learned since coming to Earth: family.

-During the Battle of the Nile, Admiral Nelson explicitly referred to his sea captains as a Band of Brothers, and when once asked what he meant by the phrase, he explained that they were a brotherhood forged together in seamanship and blood.
+- During the Battle of the Nile, Admiral Horatio Nelson explicitly referred to his sea captains as a Band Of Brothers, and when once asked what he meant by the phrase, he explained that they were a brotherhood forged together in seamanship and blood.

-Not only that, but the military unit is often analogized as a family, with the commanding officer filling the role of a traditional father or head of the household, and the senior NCO as the mother.
+- Semper Fidelis.
+Motto of serveral military and non-military organizations around the world.
+Meaning "Always Faithful."
+Not only that, but military units are often analogized as a family, with the commanding officer filling the role of a traditional father or head of the household, and the senior NCO as the mother.
 The rest of the unit, of course, is like their numerous children, brothers and sisters who sometimes bicker amongst each other, but trust in one another like a family.